-Netanyahu gets his controversial supreme court changes despite mass protests
+Netanyahu gets his controversial Supreme Court changes despite mass protests

 Among the crowds were thousands of people who completed a four-day march from Tel Aviv to Jerusalem and pitched a tent city in a central Jerusalem park.

-Those rallies only continued on Monday with groups trying to break the barriers at the parliament building, and clashes with police.
+Those rallies continued on Monday, with groups trying to break the barriers at the parliament building and clashes with police.

-The head of Israel’s main public sector union, Histadrut, who had been trying to mediate a compromise between the government and opposition, said after the vote he would meet with other union chiefs to discuss the possibility of a general strike.
+The head of Israel’s main public sector union Histadrut, who had been trying to mediate a compromise between the government and opposition, said after the vote he would meet with other union chiefs to discuss the possibility of a general strike.

-Meanwhile, an Israeli political watchdog group said on Monday it would file a Supreme Court appeal against the new amended law.
+Meanwhile, an Israeli political watchdog group said on Monday it would file a Supreme Court appeal against the newly amended law.

-Two of Israel’s biggest banks, Leumi and Hapoalim , said they would allow workers to demonstrate on Monday without losing pay.
+Two of Israel’s biggest banks, Leumi and Hapoalim, said they would allow workers to demonstrate on Monday without losing pay.

 A forum of some 150 of Israel’s largest companies went on strike and Azrieli and Big, two of Israel’s largest malls, said stores in their shopping centres would remain closed.